The Cost of a Hail Storm

 We only see this in very rare cases, and it only happens when it’s questionable as to whether the hail claims are legitimate.

-So when you think of it that way, you really SHOULD make the claim and have the damage fixed because you’re going to be paying for it anyway!
+So when you think of it that way, you really should make the claim and have the damage fixed… because you’re going to be paying for it anyway!

-However, it is best to speak with a repair specialist for your safety and to find out the extent of the damage and whether the vehicle is still safe on the road.
+It’s best to speak with a repair specialist for your safety and to find out the extent of the damage and whether the vehicle is still safe on the road.

 Be aware, once again, that the check your insurance company issues probably won’t cover the full repair cost.
 99% of the cars we see in the shop will require some type of supplement.

-If you have an auto loan…
+If you have an Auto Loan…

-If you have a loan on your car, the lender (bank, financial institute, or lienholder) will likely require you to take the payout and apply that amount to pay off or pay down the loan.
+If you have a loan on your car, the lender (bank, financial Institute, or Lienholder) will likely require you to take the payout and apply that amount to pay off or pay down the loan.

 If the payout is less than your loan principal, you will still be on the hook for the difference— unless you have gap insurance.